 Level Up Bankroll: 40 buy-ins for the next level

-- Players who do not know yet if they beat their level constantly
+- Players who do not yet feel they can beat their current level consistently.

-– Players who consider their bankroll as capital
+- Players who prefer their bankroll to be a one-off investment.

-If your bankroll is a value that you can not or will not easily offset with other sources of revenue, you should lean towards the vareful BRM, as it reduces the risk of losing a large part of the bankroll in a short time dramatically.
+If your bankroll is a value that you can not or will not easily offset with other sources of revenue, you should lean towards this more careful BRM as it reduces the risk of dramatic reverses that can see a large part of the bankroll being lost in a short period of time.

 Level Up Bankroll: 80 buy-ins for the next level

-– The probability of going bankrupt is almost zero
+- Probability of going bankrupt is almost zero

 - The player must play extremely many hands on a limit before he can ascend